Get to Know

 Marie Maynard Daly

-In this fact-file find out why we turned Marie into a Superhero
+Discover why we turned Marie into a superhero

 Full name: Marie Maynard Daly